The aim of treatment is usually to control the cancer and your symptoms. It can also prevent problems developing.

 Chemotherapy uses anti cancer drugs to kill cancer cells.
 The type of chemotherapy you have depends on the type of primary cancer.

 It can be difficult to treat brain tumours with some chemotherapy drugs.
 This is because the brain is protected by the blood brain barrier.
 This is a natural filter between the blood and the brain which protects the brain from harmful substances.

 Your doctor will talk to you about what chemotherapy is best for your situation.

 Some cancers including breast and prostate cancer depend on hormones to survive and grow.
 So lowering hormone levels in the body can help to control them.

 Hormone treatment may be tablets or injections.
 Hormone treatment is a common treatment for advanced breast cancer and advanced prostate cancer.

-Research is going on all the time into improving treatments for secondary brain tumours and helping people to cope with symptoms.
+Research is going on all the time into improving treatments for secondary brain cancer and helping understand more about how the cancer develops and why treatment stops working.
 Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.